Mugen17/shopping-app/README.md

 * Login
 * Browser session maintained.
 User will stay logged in at refresh of page unless browser is closed or user explicitly logs out
 * An admin user is created by default (username: admin, password: admin)
+* 10 items are seeded by default through details from items.json
 * Admin has the capability to
   * List all items
   * Add new item (items of the same name can be added)
   * List all users
     * View details of user
     * View current cart of user
-  * List all active carts and view details by clicking on cart
+  * List all active carts
+    * View items in cart
+    * View details of user of cart
-  * List all orders and view details by clicking on order
+  * List all orders
+    * View items from order
+    * View details of user of order
 * Admin does not have a cart and hence can't checkout either
 * All lists are shown paginated (server side pagination since this is a ecommerce platform and can have a lot of products)
 * Items have image, description and price
 * Customer has the capability to
-  * Add or remove item from cart by clicking on it.
+  * Add or remove item from cart.
 Currently, we are not maintaining count of items
   * View history of orders made by current user
   * View cart of current user
   * Convert current cart to an order (checkout)